Helping you find Fitness, Health and Happiness

 Our clinic is host to professional, experienced and specialist massage therapists, acupuncturists, herbalists, counsellors, nutritionists and much, much more.
 Have a look at our Treatments page or scroll through the Therapists if you know who you're looking for.
 Not only do we work as individual practitioners but we also with each other and will refer you to a colleague if it is in your best interest.

 Here at Albany Street, we know how hard it is to maintain optimal health in a busy life because we are all in the same boat.
-We will work with you to gain and maintain a healthy weight, ease a sore back, relax those tight shoulders and tone muscles, release painful joints and clear your skin as well as help you along your fertility and pregnancy journey if that's what you need most.
+We will work with you to gain and maintain a healthy weight, relieve stress and insomnia, ease a sore back, relax those tight shoulders and tone muscles, release painful joints and clear your skin as well as help you along your fertility and pregnancy journey if that's what you need most.

 We usually recommend supplementing Vitamin D to our patients - it is thought that most people in Scotland have some level of vitamin D deficiency - and here is a really useful site, called 'Scots Need Vitamin D', run by an Edinburgh GP, on the implications of low vitamin D levels and the reasons Scots need more of it.

 Green Tortilla's: This recipe from Vitalise Nutrition doesn't look too hard - even I am going to try it over the weekend so I can let you all know how it goes.
 I have been reading more about the 'bad' side of crisps and even though I will continue to eat them occasionally it'll be good to have an alternative which isn't either wine or chocolate (and neither of those fulfil the 'crispy/salty' cravings).
 These sound ideal to have with dips or chilli.